juangallostra/messenger-basketball-reinforcement-learning/README.md

 ### IK module

-**This module is currently under development**
+This module contains the **Arduino** code that allows to:

-This module contains the **Arduino** code that:
+1. Read via serial port a set of ```x, y, z``` coordinates.
-1. Reads via serial port a set of ```x, y, z``` coordinates.
+2. Compute the inverse kinematics of the robot and obtain the joint angles that result in the end effector reaching the desired position.
-2. Computes the inverse kinematics of the robot and obtains the joint angles that result in the end effector reaching the desired position.
+3. Move the servos according to the obtained angles.

-3. Moves the servos according to the obtained angles.
+However, for the project we fixed both the `y` and `z` coordinates (since the only change between different ball positions is its `x` value).
+We also hardcoded inside the `ik.ino` file the set of actions we allowed the robot to perform as a set of target joint angles.
+The raspberry Pi is the responsible for sending through the serial both the position in coordinates of the ball and the action to be performed.

 ### Learning module